 The church for this Sunday meets in a school, just like church #16.
 They don’t have their own church building.
 Their service time is later than most, starting at eleven, likely to allow time for setup.

 We arrive at the school and see a temporary church sign by the road, confirming we’re at the right place.
 However, once we park, there’s no indication of which door to enter.
 After making a wrong assumption, someone redirects us to the right entrance.

 Inside is a team of greeters; they are most welcoming, taking time for conversation with us.
 People are milling about and many interact with us.
 Eventually someone announces, “We’re about ready to begin,” and we move to find our seats.

-Though renting space requires extra effort on Sunday, they save the expense of a mortgage and hassle of building maintenance.
+Though renting space to have church at a school requires extra effort on Sunday, they save the expense of a mortgage and hassle of church building maintenance.
 This allows for more investment in community outreach and engagement.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.